seiya1223/techcasestudies/_posts/2016-06-30-orckestra.md

 A lot of very interesting ideas on how to improve the process were discussed during this Hackfest, some more doable than others.
 Most importantly, though, the whole team realizes the value of continuous improvement and they are committed and willing to put a lot of effort into this.
 Already since the hackfest, the team has made significant load testing automation improvements, and are near completion of their first Microservices-based service, with more to come.

-## General lessons ##
-Some key points to consider:

-* Automated testing needs to always be a top priority, from unit tests to integration and load tests.
-Being confident in the quality of the code is a prerequisite in order to release it.
-* Monolithic applications work, and can be optimized to a certain extent, but continuous delivery and small batch size can be obtained only by having smaller components with well-defined boundaries.

-While we discussed a specific implementation of microservices (containers), there is no simple solution, and many other solutions such as [Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/) exist to achieve a comparable result.

 ## Resources ##